Upper Extremity Robotic Rehabilitation | REAplan®

 REAplan® by Axinesis is an end-effector robot for intensive, auto-adaptative upper limb rehabilitation with inbuilt therapeutic gamification to increase motivation and optimise rehabilitation outcomes.

-The REAplan® upper limb rehabilitation robot delivers intensive therapy of up to 1.000 movements per session supported by personalized therapeutic gamification.
-The end-effector structure allows practise of a wide range of functional tasks without requiring morphological adaptation, making it easy to integrate into your clinical routine.
+The REAplan® upper limb rehabilitation robot enables intensive therapy of up to 1.000 movements per session, supported by personalized therapeutic gamification.
+The end-effector structure allows practise of a wide range of functional tasks, without requiring morphological adaptation, making it easy to integrate into your clinical routine.

 Robot assisted therapy with REAplan® delivers clinically proven superior results compared to standard therapy:

 - Increased motor control with a prolonged effect up to 6 months after therapy